michaeltccd/ITSE1430-docs/Lessons/error-handling/exceptions.md

 [System Exceptions](#system-exceptions) \
 [See Also](#see-also)

 An exception is an error that occurs in a program.
 In most cases an exception is an "exception" to the normal flow of the code.
 When an error occurs the runtime captures information about the error into an object, the exception.
-For more information on how to report an error refer to [Reporting Errors](reporting-errors.md).
+For more information on how to report an error refer to [Throwing Exceptions](throwing-exceptions.md).

 Reporting errors, or raising/throwing an exception, is important so that calling code can potentially recover from an error, such as a missing file.
-Refer to the section [Handling Errors](handling-errors.md) for more information on how to handle errors.
+Refer to the section [Handling Exceptions](handling-exceptions.md) for more information on how to handle errors.

+## Why

+The first question that tends to come up when moving from a language that does not support exceptions is why?
+In languages likes C++ (that do support exceptions) it is common to use the return type of a function to indicate success or failure.
+The problem with this approach is that it is opt-in.
+Calling code must:

+- Know to check the return value of the function.
+- Explicitly check the return value.
+- Verify they are correctly interpreting the results.

+While opt-in error handling may be useful in some cases (e.g. try methods) most of the time errors are errors and code should be forced to handle them.
+That is why exceptions are preferred.
+Relying on calling code to check for errors is about as useful as simply ignoring errors altogether.

 ## Exception